-Aglaonemas are fundamental in the houseplant world because of their lush greenery and pop of colors.
-Here’s a guide on how to care for this pink Aglaonema Lady Valentine with growing tips and frequently asked questions answered at the end.
+Aglaonemas are fundamental in the houseplant world because of their lush greenery, gorgeous foliage, and pops of color.
+Here’s a guide on how to care for Aglaonema Lady Valentine (Pink Agalonema) with growing tips and frequently asked questions answered at the end.

-There are many pink Aglaonema varieties on the market and this is obviously one.
-Other common names for this one are Pink Lady Aglaonema, Pink Valentine Agalonema, Pink Valentine Plant, Agalonema Valentine, and Pink Chinese Evergreen.
+There are many beautiful Aglaonema varieties with pink tones on the market and this is obviously one of them.
+Other common names for this plant are Pink Lady Aglaonema, Pink Valentine Agalonema, Pink Valentine Plant, Aglaonema Valentine, Aglaonema Pink, and Pink Chinese Evergreen.

-I’ve heard it called Pink Aglaonema and I usually refer to it as my “Pink Ag”.
-In my experience over the years, the care for the colorful Aglaonemas is much the same, just like my Aglaonema Siam Aurora.
+I’ve heard mine called Pink Aglaonema and I usually refer to it as my “Pink Ag”.
+In my experience over the years, the care for these aglaonemas with colorful foliage is much the same, just like my Aglaonema Siam Aurora.

-Mine has been growing moderately.
-The lower the light, the slower the growth rate will be.
+Most aglaonemas are known to be slow-growing plants.
+Mine is in a very bright exposure and has been growing moderately.
+As with any indoor plant, the lower the light, the slower the growth rate will be.

 These are tabletop plants.
 I’ve seen them used in dish gardens too.